icalvete/bitbucket-hook-manager/README.md

 Configure [POST hook](https://confluence.atlassian.com/display/BITBUCKET/POST+hook+management) with https://yourserver/getpost.php?token=&lt;yourtoken&gt;&job_name=&lt;yourjobname&gt;

+## Requisites

+The job need to be parameterized with a param called BRANCH.

 ##Limitations

 **Only the first (last in json) commit have the branch.
 In later is null.**